-- 2. Water-oriented recreation such as trails and viewing areas; water access, water-related recreation, active playgrounds, and significant art installations, performance space, or interpretive features; and - 3.
-Water-oriented commercial uses. - B. Operation and management of the Marine Recreation environment should be directed towards maintaining and enhancing water-oriented services, while ensuring that existing and future activity does not degrade ecological functions. - C. All development should ensure no net loss of shoreline ecological functions. - D. Innovative approaches to restoration and mitigation should be encouraged, including incentive and alternative mitigation programs such as Advance Mitigation and Fee In-lieu. - E. Encourage bulkhead removal and replacement of hardened shoreline with soft structural stabilization measures water-ward of OHWM. - F. The City recognizes the Port's responsibility to operate its marine facilities and to plan for this area's future use through the development and implementation of its Comprehensive Scheme of Harbor Improvements. - G. The City recognizes that the Marine Recreation shoreline (Reach 5C) and the adjoining Urban Conservancy/Urban Intensity shoreline in Reach 6A provide a variety of benefits to the community including boat moorage, utility transmission, transportation, public access, water enjoyment, recreation, wildlife habitat and opportunities for economic development.
+- E. Encourage bulkhead removal and replacement of hardened shoreline with soft structural stabilization measures. - F. The City recognizes the Port's responsibility to operate its marine facilities and to plan for this area's future use through the development and implementation of its Comprehensive Scheme of Harbor Improvements. - G. The City recognizes that the Marine Recreation shoreline (Reach 5C) and the adjoining Urban Conservancy/Urban Intensity shoreline in Reach 6A provide a variety of benefits to the community, including boat moorage, utility transmission, transportation, public access, water enjoyment, recreation, wildlife habitat, and opportunities for economic development.
 These benefits are put at risk by continued shoreline erosion.
-The City recognizes that there exists a need to develop a detailed plan for shoreline restoration and stabilization for Reaches 5C and 6A and encourages the Port to partner in this effort. - 1.
-This plan may include: - a.
-Measures to enhance shoreline stabilization through the introduction of bioengineered solutions.
+The City recognizes that a need exists to develop a detailed plan for shoreline restoration and stabilization for Reaches 5C and 6A and encourages the Port to partner in this effort.

-- b.
+1. This plan may include:

+- a.
+Measures to enhance shoreline stabilization through the introduction of bioengineered solutions. - b.
 Measures to incorporate habitat restoration water-ward of the OHWM. - c.
-Measures to incorporate public access and use through trails, public art, parks and other pedestrian amenities. - d.
-Measures to incorporate sea level rise protection.

-- e.
-Setbacks, building heights and building design considerations. - 2.
+Measures to incorporate public access and use through trails, public art, parks, and other pedestrian amenities. - d.
+Measures to incorporate sea level rise protection. - e.
+Setbacks, building heights, and building design considerations. - 2.
 Upon completion of a jointly developed shoreline restoration and stabilization plan for Reaches 5C and 6A, the City will initiate a limited amendment to the SMP to implement this Plan.